eggheadio/eggheadio-course-notes/manage-complex-tic-tac-toe-game-state-in-react-dddda3f8/notes/04-react-stateful-grid-data-using-a-reducer.md

 <TimeStamp start="5:08" end="5:14">

- At this point we can see in our project that we can click values and we can see showing uo in our grid.
+ At this point we can see in our project that we can click values and we can see showing up in our grid.

 </TimeStamp>